 The process of managing the federal regulations for driver qualification files can be daunting.

-Not only does the Federal Motor Carrier Safety Regulations require motor carriers to maintain a driver qualification file for each commercial driver, carriers must know the specific pieces required in the file, as well as the requirements for maintaining that file over time.
-However, the regulations only cover the MINIMUM requirements for the driver qualification file.
+Not only does the Federal Motor Carrier Safety Regulations require motor carriers to maintain a DQ file for each commercial driver, carriers must know the specific pieces required in the file, as well as the requirements for maintaining that file over time.
+However, the regulations only cover the MINIMUM requirements for the DQ file.
 Read on for some tips on how carriers can do more than the bare minimum and raise the bar for regulatory compliance.

 - Enhance your interviewing skills.
 It's not enough just to ask the basic employment questions; these days many organizations are moving toward behavior- or competency-based interviewing formats to gain the most knowledge about the driver during the interview process.
 This will help you gauge how a driver might respond to certain situations so you can form a better opinion of their qualifications.